PostgREST/postgrest/docs/examples/users.md

 ```

 Next a table to store the mapping from usernames and passwords to
 database roles.
-Includes triggers and functions to encrypt the
+The code below includes triggers and functions to
-password and ensure the role exists.
+encrypt the password and ensure the role exists.

 ```sql
 create table if not exists